1. Outstanding Graduate Student Instructor Awards

 Nominating Letter

-The nominating letter should include evidence of teaching excellence that supplements the teaching evaluation report and have a maximum length of 1,350 words.
-It may incorporate quotations from faculty and former and current students that describe the nominee’s teaching abilities and achievements, and sample excerpts from assignments and syllabi.
+The nominating letter should address the student’s scholarly growth and include evidence of teaching excellence that supplements the teaching evaluation report.
+It may incorporate quotations from faculty and former and current students that describe the nominee’s teaching abilities and achievements and sample excerpts from assignments and syllabi.

 Letters should include the following: